10 Must Read Self-Publishing Blogs For Authors And Writers

-One salient point to make about Joanna is that she is English, so she proves that self-publishing success is definitely not only restricted to North America.
+One salient point to make about Joanna is that she is English.
+She proves that self-publishing success is definitely not only about North American writers.
 From her about page:

 I started this site to share my experiences and hopefully save other people the money, time, and heartache I went through.
 I’m based in Bath, England although I lived in Australia and New Zealand for 11 years and I’m a travel junkie!